 How does one become a CLC?

 There are a few different options.
 Ultimately, you need to sit for the CLC examination.
-You must either have prerequisites approved, have taken an accredited lactation program, or attend the five-day training course offered by the Healthy Children Project in order to be eligible to sit for the examination.
-Once you pass the examination, you are a certified lactation counselor.
+You must either have prerequisites approved, have taken an accredited lactation program, or attend the five-day training course offered by the Healthy Children Project to be eligible to sit for the examination.
+Once you pass the examination, you are a CLC.

 What advice would you give to nurses considering this pathway?